Some meteors that enter the Earth's atmosphere are quite large. A meteor that reaches the Earth's surface without burning up is known as a meteorite.

 - There are thousands of known meteorites that have been found on the Earth's surface.
 Since so many meteorites fall on the Earth's surface each year you may think that this number would be much higher.
 Meteorites are difficult to find because most are too small to notice.
 Unless people see them hit the ground or find an impact crater, meteorites are not particularly noticeable.
 Also, a majority of meteorites hit the oceans or areas with a lot of vegetation and trees, making them very difficult to locate.

 - Scientists, including geologists, once thought that all craters on Earth were a result of volcanoes.
-A volcanic crater or caldera is a similar shape cause by venting or the location where a volcano erupts.
+A volcanic crater or caldera is a similar shape caused by venting or the location where a volcano erupts.
 The first crater that was accurately identified as one formed from the impact of a meteorite, was the Barringer Meteor Crater, first identified by Daniel Barringer.

 - With so many large meteorite craters on Earth over 1 mile in diameter, no impact and creation of one of these craters has been recorded in modern history.